refuel-ai/autolabel/docs/guide/tasks/question_answering_task.md

     }
 }
 ```
-The `task_type` sets up the config for a specific task, multi_choice_question_answering in this case.
+The `task_type` sets up the config for a specific task, question_answering in this case.

 Take a look at the prompt section of the config.
 This defines the settings related to defining the task and the machinery around it.